PROMOTING HEALTH AND WELLNESS IN THE

 Mary Beth has volunteer experience with the Blood Pressure Clinics here at Christ the King Parish.
 She also volunteers with one of the cooking teams for meal delivery service to the St. Joseph’s House Shelter.
 And she is the care giver for her 95 year old mother.

 Mary Beth graduated in 2015 from the Parish Nurse Program offered at the Archdiocese of Boston, Braintree earning the designation as FCN, Faith Community Nurse.
 She is married, has 3 children and 4 grandchildren and lives with her husband, Gary, in Mashpee.
 She is grateful for the opportunity to serve as the Parish Nurse for the Parish of Christ the King.
+If you have any questions or comments, please go to “contact us”, all submissions go directly to the parish office.

 The American Nurses Association recognizes parish nursing as a specialty and parishioners follow the Scope and Standard of Practice for Parish Nursing.